Soccer Nova Scotia: History

-The competition was a great success, and the interest created made it evident that the time was ripe for the forming of a Provincial Governing Body.
-Hence on November 8, 1912, at a General meeting of the H.A.
+On November 8, 1912, at a General meeting of the H.A.
 Cups competition (at which all football clubs were invited), a motion was put to the meeting as follows: "That an Association be formed to be called the Nova Scotia Football Association to accept the Rules of the English Football Association."
 Carried.
 A Committee was appointed for preliminary work of organization as follows: T.J.
 Wilkinson, Chairman, F.H.
 Gardner, J.H.W.
 Beach, Corp.
 Murray, R.C.
 Regt with F.J.
 Howley, Secretary.
-To the hard work of this Committee we owe a great debt of gratitude, for on February 3, 1913, they secured the services of Fred Barter, President of the Dominion of Canada Football Association for an address on Association Football, and three days later (February 6th), the Nova Scotia Football Association came into being.
+To the hard work of this Committee, we owe a great debt of gratitude, for on February 3, 1913, they secured the services of Fred Barter, President of the Dominion of Canada Football Association for an address on Association Football, and three days later (February 6th), the Nova Scotia Football Association came into being.
 The clubs that affiliated were: C.P.A.S.
 Corps, Clan Thistle, Deaf and Dumb, Halifax City, H.M.C.S.
 Niobe, Nova Scotia Car Works, Royal Canadian Regiment, R.C.
 Engineers, R.C.
 Ord.
 Corps, R.C.G.
 Artillery, Royal Naval College, and Sons of England all from Halifax.
 North Star (Dartmouth), New Glasgow Rangers (New Glasgow), Stellarton, Truro Corinthians and Westville Town in Pictou County.

-The new Association accepted as its standards the English Football Association Rules and Bye-Laws.
+The new Association accepted as its standards the English Football Association Rules and Bylaws.
 Its headquarters were in the Y.M.C.A.
 Building on Barrington Street in Halifax.

 The first competition for the Championship of Nova Scotia was held later in the year and won by Nova Scotia Car Works, who beat Canadian Ord.
 Corps 3–1 in the final.
 The names of the winning players were.
 A.E.
 Bradshaw, W. Matthews, R. Noon, W. Fairbrother, T, Swinhoe, A. West, J. Scott, A. Ellis, H. Hall H. Smith and W. Hill.
 At its second annual meeting in 1914, the provincial body elected F.J.
 Gardner as President and voted to pay the $25 fee and join the Dominion of Canada F.A.